-- Section 1.
-Title: This Association shall be known as the American Paint Horse Association, Inc., ("Association") and shall at all times be operated and conducted as a 501 (c) (5) non-profit association in accordance with the laws of the State of Texas, providing for such organizations and by which it shall acquire all such rights as granted to associations of this kind. - Section 2.
-Objectives: The purpose of this Association shall be to collect, record and preserve the pedigrees of Paint Horses, to publish a registry, and to stimulate and regulate any and all other matters such as may pertain to the history, breeding, exhibition, recreation, promotion, publicity, sale, racing or improvements to this breed. - Section 3.
-Place of Business: The principal place of business shall be Fort Worth, Tarrant County, Texas, but its members or officers may be residents of any state, territory or county, and business may be carried on at any place convenient to such members or officials as may be participating. - Section 4.
-Corporate Seal: The seal of the Association shall be in the charge of the Executive Director.
+- Section 1.1 Title: This Association shall be known as the American Paint Horse Association, Inc., ("Association") and shall at all times be operated and conducted as a 501 (c) (5) non-profit association in accordance with the laws of the State of Texas, providing for such organizations and by which it shall acquire all such rights as granted to associations of this kind. - Section 1.2 Title: Objectives: The purpose of this Association shall be to collect, record and preserve the pedigrees of Paint Horses, to publish a registry, and to stimulate and regulate any and all other matters such as may pertain to the history, breeding, exhibition, recreation, promotion, publicity, sale, racing or improvements to this breed. - Section 1.3 Place of Business: The principal place of business shall be Fort Worth, Tarrant County, Texas, but its members or officers may be residents of any state, zone, province, territory, or country; and business may be carried on at any place convenient to such members or officials as may be participating. - Section 1.4 Corporate Seal: The seal of the Association shall be in the charge of the Executive Director.